 What Are ETFs?

-ETFs were created to give investors diversification, transparency, and flexibility in one product.
+They were created to give investors diversification, transparency, and flexibility in one product.

 Why ETFs Were Created

-ETFs exist to simplify investing.
+They exist to simplify investing.

-ETFs reduce complexity, cost, and emotional pressure.
+They reduce complexity, cost, and emotional pressure.

-How ETFs Work Step by Step
+How They Work Step by Step

-An ETF provider creates a fund that tracks an index or asset.
+- It provider creates a fund that tracks an index or asset.

-The ETF is listed on a stock exchange.
+- It is listed on a stock exchange.

 ETF vs Mutual Fund